bjonesy/blog/content/posts/2019-06-23-event-bubbling-in-angular.md

   readonly onRemoveListItem = new EventEmitter<number>();
 }
 ```
-There are two inputs `listItem` which is the list item that is passed down from the parent and the `index` which is the index of the list item that is passed down.
+There are two inputs `listItem` which are the list item that is passed down from the parent and the `index` which is the index of the list item that is passed down.
 There is one output `onRemoveListItem` which is a `EventEmitter` that will emit an event which in this case will be a number.
 Let's look at the template for the child component.

 **Example: Child Component HTML**